tejasmishra1701/gas-refuel/AVAIL_FEEDBACK.md

 The concept of unified cross-chain liquidity is brilliant, and the SDK makes it surprisingly easy to implement.
 But (and there's always a but), there are definitely some rough edges that made my life harder than it needed to be.

-**Overall Rating: 7.5/10** ⭐⭐⭐⭐⭐⭐⭐
+**Overall Rating: 8.0/10** ⭐⭐⭐⭐⭐⭐⭐⭐

-_It's good, really good, but it could be incredible with some improvements._
+_It's very good and shows incredible potential.
+With the improvements I suggest, this could become the gold standard for cross-chain SDKs._

 ---